Why Is My Car Insurance So Expensive?

 It may seem obvious, but insurance rates vary dramatically among insurance companies, and if you're buying a policy from an expensive insurer, you could be paying much more than you need to be.

 The average price of insurance is $438 for six months of basic coverage for a good driver among the top 10 insurers nationwide.
 However, that exact same driver could be paying as little as $309 from State Farm or as much as $625 from Allstate.
 Switching from Allstate to State Farm would bring that driver's price down by 51%.

-The only way to guarantee you're paying the best price available to you is to shop around and collect quotes from multiple insurance companies.
+The only way to guarantee you're paying the best price available to you is to shop around and collect quotes from multiple insurance companies, which you can do by getting a free online insurance quote.

 Your age (and your gender)

 Younger drivers pay much more for car insurance than older drivers — car insurance for young drivers is 4.5 times more expensive than for adult drivers in their mid-30s.
 The main reason for these high rates is that young drivers are statistically more likely to get into car accidents that result in costly claims for insurers.

 Young men are particularly likely to pay a lot for car insurance.
 A 20-year-old man pays about 16% more than a woman of the same age.
 The difference evens out as drivers get older, and older women actually pay slightly more than men of the same age — though only by a few dollars a month.

 How to save: One of the best ways for younger drivers to lower their premiums is to share a policy with an older family member.
 Doing so can reduce your overall insurance bill by 58%.
 Younger drivers can also qualify for good student discounts or take additional training courses to bring rates down even more.

 Where you live